RonanCarty/experiments-discordpy/README.md

 ## Usage

 This bot is intended for experimentation and testing.
 You can modify the code to add new commands, events, or integrations.
 Check the `main.py` file and other files in the repository to see how existing features are implemented.
+The main purpose of the code being open sourced is for beginner discord.py developers to understand how certain things may work.
+Everything in the main branch will be in full working order, other branches could be broken!

 ## License